spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management.md

 # Manage Clusters

-Spectro Cloud supports several day-2 operations to manage the end-to-end lifecycle of the Kubernetes clusters launched through Spectro Cloud.
+Palette supports several day-2 operations to manage the end-to-end lifecycle of the Kubernetes clusters launched through Spectro Cloud.
 It also provides several capabilities across new and imported clusters to keep your clusters secure, compliant, up-to-date, and perform ongoing management operations like backup/restore.
 Additionally, you can have visibility into the workloads running inside your cluster and cluster costs.

 The following sections describe these capabilities in detail: